marienahapetian/portfolio-gallery/readme.txt

 Arrow-down has already become a cross which close the text back.
 If the pictures are under each other, the opened text moves other images/video thumbnail of the portfolio gallery project toward.
 Simple and compact.

+Regarding the backend of portfolio gallery Blocks Toggle Up/Down view, there is a General Options allowing users to customize portfolio gallery Blocks Toggle view according to their taste.
+Thumbnail Images can be hidden due to unticking Show Thumbnails from General Options section of Portfolio Gallery.

 *   **Full-Height Blocks**

 Full-Height Blocks is a type of view demonstrating a tape of images/videos, which allows to see the text and other images/videos under the main image/video with its title.

 All additional images/videos become large when clicking on them, and open with popup.
 It has “View more” button at the bottom of the text for each portfolio gallery project.

+General Options of portfolio gallery allow to hide the description of your gallery if needed.
+Those images of portfolio gallery which you don’t need to direct with URL just untick Show Link Button.

+Labeled “View More” button text can be changed into any other word in each portfolio gallery project.

 *   **Gallery / Content-Popup**